Buggy-Virus/buggy-virus.github.io/_posts/2017-09-10-designing-a-spaceship-part-1.markdown

 ---
 I think about spaceship design a reasonable amount due to my healthy (unhealthy) interest in science fiction and space simulations.
 I’m going to talk about some of my thoughts on what a theoretical maneuverable spacecraft would look like while adhering to the laws of physics (well some of them at least).
 Through these topics we’ll build up the what a spacecraft that engages in dogfights in outer space should look like, instead of a strange fighter jet.

-I’m going to split this discussion into two posts, the first oh how an agile zero-gravity fighter should be designed.
+I’m going to split this discussion into two posts, the first on how an agile zero-gravity fighter should be designed.
 And the second post will be on designing a cockpit for a human pilot in a spaceship which needs to shoot stuff (like other spaceships!).

 &nbsp;